a-pinch-ofsalt/rodriguez-lab/results/2025-05-14_pggb_runner_beta/README.md

 1. Setup AWS CLI using Conda, use `aws s3 ls` on the `"s3://platinum-pedigree-data/assemblies/NA12878/"` folder and `cp` whatever file you want within there
 2. Download CHM1.1 and upload it manually
 3. Here I didn't know the start and ends of ighv locus in these genomes, I was thinking BLAST using hg38_region.fa.
-4. Some of the functions, like inject_genes and get_genes_in_SVs, are incomplete, but the general idea is there.
+4. Some of the functions, like inject_genes and get_genes_in_SVs, are incomplete so you shouldn't run them, but the general idea is there.
 If it's not many genes you can probably eyeball the genes in structural variants.